by Texas Homesteader ~

 “Oh Honey, Breakfast is SERVED!”

 Many oos and aaaahs were audible as he relished his special breakfast.
-But heck I was too tired to eat now!
+But I couldn’t join him for breakfast.
+Heck I was too tired to eat now!

 How did our grandmothers do it??
 I swear, cooking breakfast should include hazardous-duty pay!
 But his tummy is happy, and so is my heart.